 Application and Grant Timeline

-If you don’t complete this requirement by Friday, June 14 2019 at 11:59:59pm, you will be suspended from the FY20 grant program, and will not receive a Gateway grant.
+If you still don’t complete this requirement by June 7, at 11:59:59 pm, you will be suspended from the Gateway program and will not receive a Gateway grant for the following year.
 Also, this grant will not count towards the requirements to move into the Portfolio.

 Future Application Deadlines: Winter/Spring 2020, 2022, 2024